Skill Sheet: What You Will Learn Here

 However, what may work against a day trader is the frequent costs of trading, which the trader must take into account while evaluating intraday trading as a business.

-Scalping: Scalping is a type of trading in which traders buy and sell in very short periods of time with the aim of making a small profit.
+Scalping is a type of trading in which traders buy and sell in very short periods of time with the aim of making a small profit.
 The time gap of each trade may range between a few seconds and a few minutes.
 Like day traders, scalpers also don’t take overnight positions.

 One of the most common methods of scalping is buying at the Bid price and selling at the Ask price and making a quick profit out of the difference between the Bid/Ask price.
 Scalpers rely more on technical analysis than fundamentals.
 They hold positions only for a short duration, and as such, the chances of suffering huge losses from wide and sharp fluctuations in prices are remote.

 Since the amount of gain in each trade is small, a scalper will have to do multiple trades in a day to earn sizeable profits.
 Also, as this style involves quick buying and selling, this is usually suitable for traders with small capital.
-Also, this style cannot be applied to all stocks as liquidity is the main factor that decides the suitability of the stock for trading.
+Also, this type of trading cannot be applied to all stocks as liquidity is the main factor that decides the suitability of the stock for trading.
 Highly illiquid stocks are not ideal for scalping.
 Further, scalpers thrive in a stable market.

 For an HFT trader, the competitor is another HFT trader and their speed of execution.
 Since volumes and pace are decisive factors, this has been often accused of creating existential risks for small-time traders.